jmrhoades/grids-to-glyphs/README.md

 # grids-to-glyphs
-Grids to glyphs: an html canvas vanilla js sketch pad for developing a linear, geometric font from a set of basic ingredients
+An html canvas ketch pad for developing a linear, geometric font from a set of basic ingredients